ru-dr/indeks-sdk/packages/shared/README.md

   type: "click",
   password: "secret123", // This will be removed
   email: "user@example.com", // This will be removed
-  buttonId: "submit-btn" // This stays
+  buttonId: "submit-btn", // This stays
 });

 // Sanitize user input